 If you can’t do this accurately, you’re going to be limited to design layouts that are small enough to fit in one hoop.
 For example, let’s say you want a design motif to repeat all the way across a duvet cover.
 You can fit three designs in your first hooping.
 So you embroider those.
 Now you want your next three designs (your second hooping) to line up so accurately, it looks like the pattern is continuing without interruption.

 We use a printed template to mark where our designs go on the fabric.
 The Clothsetter aligns it perfectly in our embroidery hoop, and off we go.
 It’s that simple.
-This is why the hoop size on your MC15000 isn’t a huge deal.
+This is why the hoop size isn’t a huge deal.
 With such accurate placement, you can make gigantic designs with multiple hoopings and it will look like you did it all in a four foot wide hoop.

 Enjoy shopping for that ultimate sewing machine.
 Think about how it will help you with the projects you do now.
 And then daydream a little about the kinds of projects you’ll be doing in the future.
 You’ll be like a kid in a candy store.